doctrine/orm/docs/en/reference/association-mapping.rst

 - :ref:`association_mapping_defaults` are explained that simplify the use-case examples.
 - :ref:`collections` are introduced that contain entities in associations.

-One tip for working with relations is to read the relation from left to right, where the left word referece to the current class.
+One tip for working with relations is to read the relation from left to right, where the left word refers to the current Entity.
+For example:

+- OneToMany - One instance of the current Entity has Many instances (references) to the refered Entity.
+- ManyToOne - Many instances of the current Entity refer to One instance of the refered Entity.
+- OneToOne - One instance of the current Entity refers to One instance of the refered Entity.

+See below for all the possible relations.

 To gain a full understanding of associations you should also read about :doc:`owning and inverse sides of associations <unitofwork-associations>`